Lynne Faulconbridge is proof positive that it’s never too late to begin a career in emergency and critical care.

 What do you enjoy most about being a vet?
 Being able to help patients and their owners is the best aspect of being a vet.
 People often arrive in an understandably distressed state and being able to help them and their animal makes the role worthwhile.
 Inevitably some cases will have a sad outcome and we try to offer as much emotional support as we can to owners in need.
 There is also a real buzz within our team in Birmingham, particularly when we work together on challenging cases.
 Everyone is highly energetic, motivated and loves learning.
 We never know what might walk through the door next and enjoy being kept on our toes.

 You did Refresh Your Edge?
 Would you recommend it?
 Yes.
-I would recommend to GP veterinary surgeons who want to convert to ECC work.
+I would certainly recommend it to GP veterinary surgeons who want to convert to ECC work.
 There are many differences between daytime practice and ECC and RYE helps prepare candidates for these.
 I made very good friends with the other veterinary surgeons on the course and we are still in almost daily contact via our WhatsApp group.
 The course also helps integrate vets into the company and instil its aims and values.

 What, in your opinion, makes Vets Now a special place to work?
 Vets Now is a vibrant, forward-thinking company offering excellent training and support for learning.
 There is a wide spectrum of job roles for veterinary staff from purely clinical to management and teaching/mentoring roles.
 Staff development is encouraged regardless of age or experience level and an emphasis is placed on gender equality — a large proportion of the leaders in the company are female.